 The cab pulls up to the apartment I’d booked which was further out of town than we hoped, and up steep hills with no restaurants/shops around.

-Note: This is the 2nd apartment we had booked as two days earlier we had been cancelled on us, and so we had spent an extra day in Napoli.
+Note: This is the 2nd apartment we had booked as two days earlier we had been canceled on us, and so we had spent an extra day in Napoli.

 This is the 1st time ever it made me pay up front on my credit card on this on-line booking site and not just reserved it.
 Never again!